|

 businesses in need of working capital or expansion financing.
 The ease of

-availing LAPs with minimal documentation further adds to their growing
+obtaining LAPs with minimal documentation further adds to their growing

-the loan process more streamlined and accessible.
+the loan process more accessible.

 and the Rise of Non-Banking Financial Companies (NBFCs)